RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 20- For each year for each month get crime rate

 21- For each Month For each offence code get crime rate

+22- for each hour in year get count of crime rates